Om Telolet Om

 Om Telolet Om (also known as #OmTeloletOm) is a social media meme that depicts Indonesian youths' excitement when a bus driver honks a modified horn in a rhythmic manner as they pass by.
-This phenomenon becomes popular after a video was uploaded to social media taken in Jepara on the island of Java.
+This phenomenon becomes popular after a video was uploaded to social media taken in Jepara, Central Java.
 The video shows a group of youths standing at the side of a road waiting for a bus to pass by.
 As the bus comes near them, they will shout “Om Telolet Om”, sometimes when holding a paper with the phrase written on it.